modcraeft/xnn/README.md

-# xnn.h – Tiny Header-Only Neural Network in C
+# xnn.h – Header-Only Neural Network in C

 **< 600 LOC.
 No dependencies.
 Trains MNIST to 98.13%.**